CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.UI.Controls/readme.txt

-﻿Thanks for installing the Windows Community Toolkit Controls NuGet package!
+Thanks for installing the Windows Community Toolkit Controls NuGet package!

 This is a meta-package made up of various Windows Community Toolkit packages.
 It is for your ease and convenience to use all of the controls available!